ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     compliance with PSD policy.
 Data on non-existent cousin domains would be sent to the PSO.

-* Multi-organization PSDs (e.g., ".com") that do not mandate DMARC usage
+* Multi-organization PSDs not requiring DMARC usage (e.g., ".com")

     Privacy risks for Organizational Domains that have not deployed DMARC within such PSDs can be significant.
 For non-DMARC Organizational